Handy Library Manager

 library search replace remove image path

-Remove File Path: it can be userful for Library Image Fields (for example, when the graphic files are moved to a different directory).
+Remove File Path: This option is useful for Library Image Fields, particularly when the graphic files have been moved to a different directory.

 library search replace change name format, first-name space last-name